mamba-org/micromamba-docker/README.md

 ## Parent container choice

-As noted in the [micromamba documentation](https://github.com/mamba-org/mamba/blob/master/docs/source/micromamba.md#Installation), even though this image uses a (partially) staticaly linked binary, a glibc system is required.
+As noted in the [micromamba documentation](https://github.com/mamba-org/mamba/blob/master/docs/source/micromamba.md#Installation), the offical micromamba binaries require glibc.
 Therefore Alpine Linux does not work natively.
 To keep the image small, a Debian slim image is used as the parent.
-On going efforts to generate a fully statically linked binary are documented in [mamba github issue #572](https://github.com/mamba-org/mamba/issues/572).
-If the offical micromamba builds become fully statically linked, then this repo will add images with parent image Alpine or scratch.
+On going efforts to generate a fully statically linked micromamba binary are documented in [mamba github issue #572](https://github.com/mamba-org/mamba/issues/572), but most conda packages also depend on glibc.
+Therefore using a statically linked micromamba would require either a method to install glibc i(or an equivalent) from a conda package or conda packages that are statically linked against glibc.

 ## Contributors and Acknowledgements